NickPanyushev/IB_Himasthla/README.md

 Transposons can cause genome variability in trematodes.
 Therefore, the study of transcription of transposons - the initial stage in the study of these processes

 ## Objective:
-Finding transposons in Himasthla elongate genome using different tools and comparative analysis of their results
+Identification TE in Himasthla elongate genome using different tools and comparative analysis of their results

 ## Goals: